How Leading CPG Companies Are Turning Volatility into Advantage: aim10x Digital Takeaways

 One of the clearest proof points of that end-to-end transformation has been inventory.
 Before, the team leaned on rules of thumb—“Let’s carry four to six weeks of supply for this SKU”—using inventory as a broad buffer against uncertainty rather than a calibrated response to variability.

-The result was what Lindsey calls “the magic combination” of “reduced inventory but improved service levels.”
+The result was what Lyndsi called “the magic combination” of “reduced inventory but improved service levels.”
 Safety stock declined significantly.
 “Cross regional shipments reduced.”
 Chargebacks fell, and on-time-in-full improved.
 Inventory evolved from a broad safeguard to a deliberate, data-driven investment.

 Today, scenario planning is also part of the company’s weekly drumbeat.
 Whether modeling tooling constraints on a “high running SKU” or evaluating tariff responses, the team presents leadership with clear options: “Here are the cost implications… here are the service implications… here are the revenue implications.”
 Planners have shifted from reactive analysis to proactive insight.
 “We can trust the data… and make informed decisions.”

 - Move before you’re ready.
 “Don’t wait for perfection, because perfection just is never a reality.”
-Lindsey emphasizes momentum over polish: “You’ve got to just get moving… make progress… test and learn your way into continuous optimisation.”
+She emphasized momentum over polish: “You’ve got to just get moving… make progress… test and learn your way into continuous optimization.”

 - Create one enterprise truth.
 Fragmented data meant “you’re not able to truly solve what is most impactful for the enterprise.”
 A “single source of truth” enables fact-based trade-offs and removes emotion from decisions.